 Chinese herbal medicine is a 2,000 year old tradition using naturally occurring substances — including herbs — to enhance one's health and vitality.
 As opposed to Western medicine, the foundation of this approach is to support the body's natural self-healing mechanisms and abilities.

 Since each patient has different needs, I carefully select and combine a variety of herbs that will synergistically blend together to achieve optimal results for your unique situation.
-I prescribe high-quality, professional-grade herbal medicines that are available only to qualified licensed professionals.
+I prescribe high-quality, professional-grade herbal medicines (available in capsules or teas) that are available only to qualified licensed professionals.

 Moxibustion is a Traditional Chinese Medicine technique that involves the burning of mugwort, a small, spongy herb, to facilitate healing and health.
 Moxibustion has been used for healing purposes throughout Asia for thousands of years.
 The purpose of moxibustion, as with most forms of Traditional Chinese Medicine, is to strengthen the blood, stimulate the flow of Qi (energy), and enhance your overall vitality and health.